akkajoe-Projects/streamlit_apps/README.md

 # streamlit_apps
-Streamlit apps include:
+Visualization Web apps using Streamlit include:
-1. Prediction of iris species using SVC, Random Forest Classifier and Logistic Regression in improved_iris.py
+1. Prediction of iris flower species using SVC, Random Forest Classifier and Logistic Regression (improved_iris.py)
+2. Display pie chart, boxplots and countplots for a given census data (